bicepjai/Deep-Survey-Text-Classification/README.md

 ## Project setup

-1. Download and install anaconda3 and create a virtual environment using `conda create`
+1. Download and install anaconda3 say at `~/Programs/anaconda3`
-2. Install `pip` using `conda` from the virtual anaconda3 environment (pip installing in current env)
-3. Use this [requirements](https://github.com/bicepjai/Deep-Survey-Text-Classification/blob/master/requirements.txt) file for installing dependencies using pip
-4. make sure jupyter notebooks work and I have some extensions enabled for eas of view and navigation
+2. create a virtual environment using `cd ~/Programs/anaconda3 && mkdir envs` and `cd envs && ../bin/conda create -p ~/Programs/anaconda3/envs/dsotc-c3 python=3.6 anaconda`.
+3. Do activate the environment `source /home/bicepjai/Programs/anaconda3/envs/dsotc-c3/bin/activate dsotc-c3`
+4. Install `pip` using `conda install pip`
+5. Execute command `pip install -r requirements.txt` for installing all dependencies
+6. For enabling jupyter extensions `jupyter nbextensions_configurator enable --user`
+7. For enabling configuration options `jupyter contrib nbextension install --user`
+8. Some extensions to enable `Collapsible Headings`, `ExecuteTime`, `Table of Contents`

-Now we should be ready to run this project.
+Now we should be ready to run this project and perform reproducible research.
 The details regarding the machine used for training can be found [here](https://bicepjai.github.io/machine-learning/2015/05/25/machine-learning-rig.html)

 Version Reference on some important packages used